open62541/open62541/README.md

                               myIntegerVariant, /* the variant */
                               &UA_NODEID_NULL, /* assign a new nodeid */
                               &myIntegerName, /* the browse name */
-                              /* the parent node, and the referencetype to the parent */ &UA_NODEID_STATIC(0, UA_NS0ID_OBJECTSFOLDER),
+                              /* the parent node and the referencetype to the parent */ &UA_NODEID_STATIC(0, UA_NS0ID_OBJECTSFOLDER),
                               &UA_NODEID_STATIC(0, UA_NS0ID_ORGANIZES));